-IS-6617 Approaches toward Racial Reconciliation and Beyond (3 credits)
+IS-6617 Racial Reconciliation (3 credits)

 This course is a study of approaches toward racial reconciliation in the U.S. It includes a critical survey of past and current approaches in light of contemporary issues and debates in our racialized context, and presents the biblical and theological basis, framework, and vision for moving forward together as a new humanity in Christ.
+Course fee required.